-As a business owner, the chances are that you have a few ideas on IT security for your company, but if there was ever a time to take these threats more seriously, now is it.
+As a business owner, the chances are that you have a few ideas on IT security for your company, but if there was ever a time to take these threats more seriously, it is now.
 And instead of treating IT security as an afterthought, it should be at the forefront of the priority list for companies and organizations of all sizes.
+If you have already been hit with a ransomware attack and have been doing everything possible for Ransomware Recovery so you don't lose your files, now is the time to make sure that it doesn't happen again.
 With this in mind, how well protected against ransomware is your business?
 Let’s take a closer look.

 What do you need to know?